Hypofrontality isn’t a word you see every day—but it might hold the secret to why you keep looking at porn.

 To the addict, when the craving for porn surfaces, their whole body gears up for action.
 As unhindered hormones are released and neurotransmitters fire, the craving consumes them.
 The heart begins to race, blood pressure rises, and the addict is consumed by a single thought: “Just one more time.”

 Another way to put is simply “lack of willpower.”

 What Causes Hypofrontality?

-Compared to other creatures on earth, human beings have a very well developed prefrontal region.
-When our prefrontal lobes are working properly, we have “executive control” of the processes going on in our brains.
+Compared to other creatures, humans have a very well-developed prefrontal region.
+When our prefrontal lobes are working properly, we have “executive control” of the processes in our brains.
 It is where we do our abstract thinking, make goals, solve problems, regulate behavior, and where we suppress emotions, impulses, and urges.

 But the more one masturbates to porn, the more dopamine is released in the brain.
 Eventually dopamine receptors and signals in the brain fatigue, leaving the viewer wanting more but unable to reach a level of satisfaction.
 The viewer becomes numb to things once considered pleasurable.
 “To escape this desensitization, people, and men especially, expand their pornographic tastes to more novel stimuli,” Black writes.
 This leads, again, to more fatigue.

 Desensitization impacts the prefrontal cortex.
 As dopamine receptors decline in the brain, so do the amount of neural cells in the prefrontal lobes.

 How Do You Regain Your Willpower?

 To bring the prefrontal lobes back into working order, a two-pronged attack is needed: (1) the old neural pathways must be starved, and (2) new neural pathways must be built and fed, increasing dopamine levels in a way that builds up the prefrontal cortex.